-Communication with customers and suppliers, as well as with employees and interested parties is rapidly shifting towards chatbots and voice assistants, and Conversational AI is really gaining momentum.
+Communication with customers and suppliers, as well as with employees and interested parties is rapidly shifting towards chatbots and voice assistants.
 With Conversational AI gaining more and more momentum, the question now is “how can we create truly meaningful conversations between humans and machines”?

 Companies face the challenge of generating knowledge from information and making it machine-readable and easily accessible.
 This is where Knowledge Graphs and Conversational AI come into play.

 In this article, we explain the interaction of the two technologies for you in detail.

 Data vs. Information vs. Knowledge

 Conversations and knowledge are closely linked: without knowledge, there are no meaningful conversations, without conversations less knowledge can be generated, and no insights can be gained.
 What does this mean specifically?

 As our CEO Alexander Wahler says, “Chatbots and voice assistants are only as good as the underlying knowledge to which they have access to.”
 At the same time, every interaction between machine and human generates new knowledge which needs to be structured and modeled.

 Before we look at how that works, we need to understand what differentiates data and information from knowledge.

 - DATA are raw facts in the shape of text, pictures, or videos, which need to be interpreted by the user (e.g. text in documents, a directory of pictures and videos).